SAT vs ACT: Which Test Should You Take?

 Math Coverage

-The SAT math section focuses heavily on algebra, linear equations, systems of equations, and data analysis.
-It accounts for 50% of your total score.
-The ACT math section covers a broader range of topics including geometry, trigonometry, and matrices, but only counts for 25% of your composite score.
+The SAT math section focuses heavily on algebra, linear equations, systems of equations, and data analysis, and accounts for 50% of your total score.
+It tests right-triangle trigonometry but no unit circle or calculus.
+The Enhanced ACT math section covers a broader range of topics including geometry, trigonometry, and matrices, and counts for about one-third of your composite score (the composite now averages English, Math, and Reading).
 If you are strong in algebra, the SAT may benefit you.
 If your strengths lie in geometry and trig, the ACT could be a better fit.

 Pacing and Time Pressure